Mixed-Orientation Marriage: Pathways to Success

 Many people can have meaningful relationships with each other while not identifying the relationship in romantic or love terms.
 Over the years there is a better understanding of the complexity of our relationships and the poly umbrella has become much more inclusive.
 There is a general consensus that our identities are ours to define, and many people have broadened what it means to them to be part of the poly community.
 To me, to be poly is to recognize that we can have more than one kind or relationship with more than one other person openly, honestly and with integrity.
 Noted author on open relationships Triston Tarinimo says “ Polyamorous relationships may encompass friendship, companionship, support, camaraderie, love,intimacy,connection, commitment. “ She goes on to say “ All that said having an active sex life with more than one person isn't a bad thing” (Taormino 2008).
 If a poly relationship can encompass friendship and a poly relationship can include sex than it seems to me that if our friends feel like they are in a poly relationship than it is one.

+We have covered a lot so it might help to see some examples.
 These names are not real names they are for example purposes only.

-Sally is married to husband Bill.
-Bill has a male friend with benefits Jack .
+Sally is a straight wife married to her bisexual husband Bill.
+Bill has a male bisexual friend with benefits Jack .
 Sally is happy that her husband Bill has his friend Jack but the wife is not part of a relationship with Jack.
 This is known as a parallel or parallel poly relationship.
 This might also be considered Mono/ Poly if the wife chooses to remain monogamous while embracing the husband's poly relationship with friend Jack .
 Often this type of mixed-orientation relationship is maintained as hierarchical in that Sally's husband's relationship with Jack is hierarchical because Bill’s wife Sally is a primary to Bill and Bills friend Jack is a secondary.
 This works because Jack has a primary relationship with his wife Jane.
 Also this type of relationship is sometimes known as a Poly Vee.
 In that Sally and Bill have a relationship and Bill and Jack have a relationship but Sally and Jack do not.
 In this case in poly circles the husband Bill might be known as the hinge partner.
 You might see Bill’s friend Jack referred to as Sally's metamour.
 A metamour is our partner's partner.

 Some use the emotional connections as a defining characteristic of their relationship instead of romantic.
 In this example Sally also has an intimate platonic relationship with another friend Mary who is also intimate platonic friends with Sally’s husband Bill .
 Sally Bill and Mary have what is known as a "kitchen table poly" relationship.

-In this example Sally and Bill agree they are going to open their relationship.
+In the triad solution mentioned above Sally and Bill agree they are going to open their relationship.
 In the parallel solution Bill meets John but Sally is never really part of Bill and John's friendship , in fact in some mixed-orientation marriages they might never even meet.
 In the triad solution Bill meets a new friend John and brings him home to meet Sally.
 At this point this is simply Sally having dinner with a metamour as there is no relationship or expectation of one between Sally and John.
 They have dinner and Sally really likes John, in fact its hard to say who of the three is having a better time.
 The three spend more time together and a relationship organically evolves.
 Sally might just stay really good platonic friends with John while John and Bill also have a sexual relationship, in fact John might just stay a metamour but the lines can easily start to blur.
 In a few success stories John , Bill and Sally end up in a sexual and romantic relationship and all three live happily ever after.
-This type of triad success is the exception most people find triads the most difficult of all the solutions .
-My own observation of the triad dynamic is there are so many moving parts and the odds of them all fitting are a bit like winning the lottery.
-If you feel you want pursue the idea of a triad relationship please read everything you can, listen to every podcast you can find and then move forward ethically and kindly.
+This type of triad success is the exception most people find triads the most difficult of all the solutions .The branches of a poly relationship tree can get quite complex but they are full of opportunities for personal growth and to live a best life.
+The people in a poly relationship for example Sally, Bill,Jack,Jane and Mary are what is known as a polycule or pod.

 Mixed orientation marriages where the bi, gay or lesbian spouse has an open marriage with the opportunity for poly relationship with another while the straight spouse chooses to remain monogamous is a mono/poly or mono/open structure .
 This often happens in mixed orientation marriages where one partner is a concurrent bisexual with needs from more than one gender and the other is perfectly happy with their spouse.
 The mono/poly or mono /open structure is also a viable solution when one is asexual and the other has higher needs for sexual satisfaction which with mutual agreement is best met by others.
 As I write in the chapter on asexuality this is a common win/win solution for couples with mismatched sexual desires.